NHS, Invasive or Clinical Research

 Approval through NICR should proceed as outlined below:

 Students should complete an IRAS application form, but not submit it.
-Instead, they should save a copy of the IRAS PDF form and send it to email@example.com alongside their completed NICR approval coversheet for authorisation.
+Instead, they should save a copy of the IRAS PDF form and submit it through ERM for review by the NICR Panel.
+Only once NICR has granted approval for submission through IRAS should the application be submitted.

 You must discuss with the appropriate NHD R&D Office as to whether NHS R&D approval ONLY is required, or whether NHS R&D and NHS REC approval is required, and seek guidance from them as to the subsequent application process.